Contesting a Will in Calgary Alberta

-Generally, this requires you demonstrating one of the following:
+Generally, this requires you to demonstrate one of the following:

-The testator was suffering from certain mental disorders that affected judgment
+- The testator was suffering from certain mental disorders that affected the judgment

 If you can prove that the testator was mentally impaired in one of the ways described above, the court may declare a will invalid.